CarsonDPope/CarsonDPope/README.md

 ### Hello!
-My name is Carson, and I'm an electrical engineering student.
+My name is Carson, and I'm an electrical engineering master's student.
+I am currently working on research.
+Try visting my capstone project from undergrad while you are here.
-I'm currently working on an active noise control solution to external noise in a classroom.
-I also plan on adding some random projects to my GitHub profile.